White-Tailed Deer in Montgomery County, Maryland

 Montgomery County residents have been seeing more white-tailed deer (Odocoileus virginianus) across the county (especially in urban/suburban areas).
 For many people, the sight of a deer bounding gracefully through the forest is an exciting and memorable experience that they would like to see more often.
 But, for an increasing number of residents whose landscape plantings or farm crops have been devastated by deer, who find numerous piles of feces in their yards, who have had the costly experience of hitting a deer with an automobile, or who worry about the potential for disease, there is a growing concern that we may have “too much of a good thing.”

 Nearly eliminated in the early 1900s, a reintroduction program begun in the 1930s successfully re-established white-tailed deer in the Eastern U.S. As development increased into the once-rural areas of Montgomery County, a patchwork of natural areas and landscaped suburban yards, ideal deer habitat, was created.
 Often, it is said that humans invaded deer habitat.
 However, while this is true to a degree, human progress has actually created a habitat and an environment in which white-tailed deer, as an “edge species”, thrive.

-With an increase in edge habitat, few natural predators and limited hunting, deer populations have increased dramatically in the past twenty-five years.
+With an increase in edge habitat, few natural predators, and limited hunting, deer populations have increased dramatically in the past twenty-five years.
 The result has been an increase in deer-human conflicts including deer-related automobile accidents, damage to agricultural crops, residential gardens and landscaping, and concerns about communicable disease.